chat21/chat21-android-sdk/README.md

 ### Common Issues

 - Conflicts within `com.android.support`

+    Error:
     ```
     * What went wrong:
     Execution failed for task ':app:processDebugResources'.
     > Failed to execute aapt
     ```
+    Solution:
-    It can be solved by adding this block at the bottom of your file **/project/app/build.gradle**
+    Copy this block at the bottom of your file **/project/app/build.gradle**
     ```
     configurations.all {
         resolutionStrategy.eachDependency { DependencyResolveDetails details ->